EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 The datastore service can be tested with [gRPCurl](https://github.com/fullstorydev/grpcurl) like
 this:

+List all services defined in protobuf/datastore.proto:

 ```text
 $ grpcurl -plaintext -proto protobuf/datastore.proto 127.0.0.1:50050 list
 datastore.Datastore
 ```

+Describe all services defined in protobuf/datastore.proto:

 ```text
 $ grpcurl -plaintext -proto protobuf/datastore.proto 127.0.0.1:50050 describe